liferooter/textpieces/README.md

 ### Via GNOME Builder
 Text Pieces can be built with GNOME Builder >= 3.38.
 Clone this repo and click run button.
 ### Via Flatpak
-Text Pieces has Flatpak manifest to enable it to be <a href="https://docs.flatpak.org/en/latest/building-introduction.html">built with Flatpak</a>.
+Text Pieces has a Flatpak manifest to enable it to be <a href="https://docs.flatpak.org/en/latest/building-introduction.html">built with Flatpak</a>.
 ### Via Meson
 Text Pieces can be built directly via Meson:
 ```bash